FuelLabs/sway-rfcs/rfcs/0000-rfc-calling-context-attribute.md

 [unresolved-questions]: #unresolved-questions

-1. Is the current naming (calling context attribute) for this feature OK or do you have a more semantically-correct suggestion?

-2. Is `internal_only` the only calling context we want to support or can you think of some other we may want to support in the future?
+1. Is `contract_only` the only calling context we want to support or can you think of some other we may want to support in the future?

-3. Do we go with `internal_only` maybe or maybe use something else like `contract_only`?

-4. Do we go with the current `context` attribute name, or should we name it `calling_context(internal_only)`, maybe even `restrict_context(internal)`, or something else?

 # Future possibilities